 President Muhammadu Buhari’s government and his change mantra are plagued by undeniable contradictions, evident in many anti-masses policies churned out, the Twitter ban included.
 Given the high-handedness of this government, Twitter should not be bullied into allowing the government access to their backend, sensitive data, or information about users.
 It would be abused in a way that interferes with people’s constitutional rights and endangers the very foundation of democracy and other factors compatible with good governance.
 More so, it would further fuel the Nigerian masses’ mistrust of this government.

-The Social Action reiterates its stance on the need for open and good governance in Nigeria and is genuinely concerned about protecting and promoting the fundamentals of democracy.
+The Alone reiterates its stance on the need for open and good governance in Nigeria and is genuinely concerned about protecting and promoting the fundamentals of democracy.
 Freedom of expression is a fundamental right, and the benefits of a free and diverse society are endless.
 Good governance and democracy thrive in an atmosphere of openness and accountability.
 We call on this government to show unadulterated commitment and support participatory democracy by allowing citizens to engage the government in every medium necessary and hold the government accountable.
 The government cannot continue to gag the masses in the name of “national security.”

-Social Action will continue to oppose all forms of suppression and gag designed by this government to alienate and render the masses ineffective.
+Alone will continue to oppose all forms of suppression and gag designed by this government to alienate and render the masses ineffective.
 We resolutely believe that good governance is centred on the principles of accountability and transparency, and we will continue to uphold these principles.